 Option 1 – Fremantle to Bondi Beach.

 This is my most recent route idea (which I only come up with a couple of days ago) – my own Indian Pacific journey!
 During my ’round the world bicycle trip, I am planning to do my final leg on my return to Australia.
 One of those is to cycle from Fremantle to Melbourne.
 However, I decided, why not do it now (I will do another route when that time comes – probably Darwin to Melbourne)?
 This route requires the Western Australian border to be reopened, along with the New South Wales/Victorian border.
 Also, Victoria (including Melbourne) will need to return to Stage 2 restrictions (or better).

-Option 2 – New South Wales and Victoria.
+Option 2 – New South Wales, Victoria and South Australia.

 This was the original plan, which I planned about 5 months ago.
 It has undergone a few changes, but it’s been more or less the same.
 This option, like the one above, requires Victoria to return to Stage 2 restrictions (or better), and for the New South Wales/Victorian border to be reopened.

 If all else fails, with borders closed and/or lockdown restrictions still in place, I decided to create a route for New South Wales only.
 This is my least preferred option, but I will be quite content with it nontheless!
 I will still be riding through places I’ve never been to before.

 I most likely won’t be making a decision, as to which route I take, until January, as it all depends on restrictions.
 However, if restrictions are lifted too late, option 1 will have to be ruled out – as I will have to book a flight to get to Perth first.